-Application should be made at the Office of the Director in Day Hall.
+Application should be made at the Office of the Director in Edmund Ezra Day Hall.
 In addition, the student must notify the Registrar of his desire to transfer.
 The Administrative Committee prefers that applications be filed at least three or four weeks before the opening of either semester.
 At midyear, the student who makes application after he has been dropped is not in a position to make a strong case for himself.
+Applications for a given term cannot be accepted after instruction has commenced.